Distributed Community Detection in Large Networks

 \section{Introduction}

-For many real-world networks, such as social networks, airline route networks, and citation networks \citep{egghe1990introduction}, the community structure is commonly observed as functional modules, i.e., nodes belonging to the same community share similar connectivity patterns.
-Finding such community structure can be useful for exploring, modeling, and interpreting networks \citep{rohe2011spectral}.
+For many real-world networks, such as social networks, airline route networks, and citation networks \citep{egghe1990introduction}, community structures are commonly observed as functional modules, i.e., nodes belonging to the same community share similar connectivity patterns.
+Finding such community structures can be useful for exploring, modeling, and understanding networks \citep{rohe2011spectral}.
 The stochastic block model (SBM) \citep{holland1983stochastic, snijders1997estimation} has been widely used for modeling the community structure in networks and has shown appealing empirical and theoretical properties.
 Community detection based on the SBM is a nontrivial task, as optimizing the likelihood function over all possible community labels is an NP-hard problem \citep{bickel2009nonparametric}.
 Various algorithms have been developed for community detection based on the SBM in the literature.
-For example, \cite{daudin2008mixture} considered the variational EM algorithm by optimizing the community assignment and probability matrix iteratively. \cite{rohe2011spectral} proposed the spectral clustering algorithm by analyzing the Laplacian of the adjacency matrix for high-dimensional SBM. \cite{amini2013pseudo} proposed pseudo-likelihood based algorithm for network community detection task.
+For example, \cite{daudin2008mixture} considered the variational EM algorithm by optimizing the community assignment and probability matrix iteratively. \cite{rohe2011spectral} proposed the spectral clustering algorithm by analyzing the Laplacian of the adjacency matrix for high-dimensional SBM. \cite{amini2013pseudo} proposed pseudo-likelihood based algorithms for network community detection tasks.
 However, when dealing with very large networks, the computational cost is often too high and causes challenges.
-In the variational EM method, each EM update requires $O(n^2)$ computations \citep{snijders1997estimation,handcock2007model}, where $n$ is the number of nodes in the network; for the spectral clustering method, the complexity for each iteration is $O(mK + nK^2)$, where $m$ is the number of edges and $K$ is the number of communities \citep{white2005spectral}; and pseudo-likelihood algorithm lacks the guarantee of convergence \citep{wang2020fast}.
+In the variational EM method, each EM update requires $O(n^2)$ computations \citep{snijders1997estimation,handcock2007model}, where $n$ is the number of nodes in the network; for the spectral clustering method, the complexity for each iteration is $O(mK + nK^2)$, where $m$ is the number of edges and $K$ is the number of communities \citep{white2005spectral}; and the pseudo-likelihood algorithm lacks the guarantee of convergence \citep{wang2020fast}.